shivas/versioning-bundle/README.md

 # This will display all available version providers
 bin/console app:version:list-providers

-# Display a dry run of a version bup
+# Display a dry run of a version bump
 bin/console app:version:bump -d
 ```